opensearch-project/documentation-website/_data-prepper/managing-data-prepper/peer-forwarder.md

 ### Timer

-peer forwarder's timer capability provides the following information:
+Peer forwarder's timer capability provides the following information:

 - `requestForwardingLatency`: Measures latency of requests forwarded by the peer forwarder client.
 - `requestProcessingLatency`: Measures latency of requests processed by the peer forwarder server.